Child Welfare Certificate

 Students are encouraged to apply early in their law school tenure.
 Declaring an intent to pursue a Child Welfare Certificate creates no obligation to complete one.

-Child Welfare Certificate students should complete the biannual form every October and March.
+Child Welfare Certificate students must complete the form every October and March.

-Child Welfare Certificate students should complete the checklist form.
+Child Welfare Certificate students must complete the checklist form in their final semester of law school.

 Cierra.Buckner @mitchellhamline.edu, assistant director and community engagement coordinator, Institute to Transform Child Protection